Rail map of South-Eastern Australia

 Great Southern Railways' Overland train was Australia's first intercapital train.
 The name proudly announces its inland route between Melbourne and Adelaide to contrast with the sea journey earlier travellers endured.
 The Overland is today a thoroughly modern train providing a choice of first and economy class seats and an onboard cafeteria.
 This train is simply the most relaxing way to travel between Melbourne and Adelaide.
 After leaving Melbourne you will pass through Geelong, then nearby the majestic Grampian Ranges before skirting the arid Mallee region.
 As you approach Adelaide you cross the mighty Murray River and enter the lush Mount Lofty ranges.
 You will get spectacular views of the elegant city of Adelaide and the ocean as you descend from the hills before arriving at Adelaide Parklands Terminal.

-Schedule: The Overland departs Melbourne Southern Cross Station and Adelaide Parklands Terminal three times weekly in the early morning for the 10 hour daytime journey before arriving at your destination in the late afternoon.
+Schedule: The Overland departs Melbourne Southern Cross Station and Adelaide Parklands Terminal two times weekly in the early morning for the 10 hour daytime journey before arriving at your destination in the late afternoon.
 You can even take your car on board with you!
 Advance reservations are essential for travel on The Overland.

 Canberra Xplorer train